 Gracies had a hard time spreading their art to the world.
 It took almost a century until the world found out what Brazilian Jiu-Jitsu really is and how effective it is.
-It took a lot of modifications to the previously known arts, a lot of challenge fights and above all, it took a lot of enthusiasm and belief in something.
+It took a lot of modifications to the previously known arts, a lot of challenging fights and above all, it took a lot of enthusiasm and belief in something.
 In something that will prove to the world that fighting is much more than just kicks and punches.

 Helio Gracie’s Brazilian Jiu-Jitsu Legacy

 Helio Gracie was learning Japanese Ju-jitsu from his older brother, Carlos Gracie.
 Carlos learned Japanese Jiu-Jitsu from a Japanese master Mitsuyo Maeda in the early 1900s.
 The thing is, Helio Gracie was very frail.
 As a young boy, doctors restricted him from involving himself in any type of physical activity because he would run up a flight of stairs and pass out from exhaustion.
 They didn’t know what it was, they just knew that he really couldn’t participate in anything strenuous.

 When Helio Gracie learned Japanese Ju-Jitsu techniques as a young boy, he wasn’t as effective as his older brothers.
 He didn’t have the physical attributes that were required to make these techniques effective.

 Out of necessity, Helio began modifying the techniques, reducing the amount of strength, power, and explosiveness necessary to make them work.
 And he began incorporating more leverage, timing, energy efficiency, and technique ultimately.

 These modifications gave birth to what is now known as Gracie Jiu-Jitsu or Brazilian Jiu-Jitsu.
 Helio became so proficient in his modified version of the art that he surpassed his brother’s ineffectiveness.